-The ketogenic diet, or keto for short, is a style of eating that focuses on, first and foremost, keeping carbs very low and secondly, having a high fat consumption; you may also hear it referred to as “high fat-low carb” diet.
+The ketogenic diet, or keto for short, is a style of eating that focuses on, first and foremost, keeping carbs very low and secondly, having a high-fat consumption; you may also hear it referred to as “high fat-low carb” diet.
 A hallmark of this way of eating is to put the body into a ‘fat burning state’ whereby the body burns more fat compared to what you would on a high carb diet.
 In doing so, your body converts fats into little molecules called ketone bodies, which can contribute to ATP (cellular energy).
-By teaching the body to rely on an alternate source of energy aside form glucose, we’re able to alter how it uses energy.
+By teaching the body to rely on an alternate source of energy aside from glucose, we’re able to alter how it uses energy.

 What are ketones